Building for debug in windows causes heap corruption error.

 Happy holidays Robin :)

-#4 Updated by Ben Touchette over 1 year ago
+#4 Updated by Ben Touchette almost 2 years ago

 I spent yesterday eliminating all the undefined warnings and messages as possible culprits.
 It dies in Image::printIFDStructure when destroying a DataBuf it performs a delete on pData_ and dies at that point.
 Will keep the debugger warm & running and try to see if i understand why.

-#5 Updated by Ben Touchette over 1 year ago
+#5 Updated by Ben Touchette almost 2 years ago

 - File image.diff added